CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab3.1.md

 We need to combine City, State, and Country data from these three files to create the Geo dimension.

 1. Let’s start with City.
-On the left panel, **right click on ADLS Base Folder**.
-Select **Reference** to create a new query that references the ADLS Base Folder query.
+On the left panel, right click on **ADLS Base Folder for Geo**.
+Select **Reference** to create a new query that references the ADLS Base Folder for Geo query.

    ![A screenshot to Reference ADLS Base folder](../media/Aspose.Words.cb0f9c33-ba43-4fa0-836b-a8ad8cd51945.013.png)